Page owner: Membership director

 A founder member of the Society, Naomi Laredo joined its first committee as secretary, later becoming PR coordinator, and was a member of the team that drew up the first code of practice.
 After a spell on the Accreditation and Registration Board, she returned to the committee in 1999 and served as chair from 2000 to 2004.
 During this period, the accreditation test in proofreading was introduced and the Society became a limited company.

-A founder member of the SfEP, Kathleen Lyle spoke at the first conference in Cambridge in 1990 and is now the only member to have attended all of the Society's conferences, where she regularly gives workshops on aspects of on-screen editing in Word.
+A founder member of the Society, Kathleen Lyle spoke at the first conference in Cambridge in 1990 and was the only member to have attended all of the SFEP/SfEP conferences, where she regularly gave workshops on aspects of on-screen editing in Word.
 She served on the committee as membership secretary (1992–96) and then as chair (1996–2000).
 During that period the Society set up a website, an email forum and an on-screen editing course.

 After leaving university with a classics degree, Michèle Moody worked in special medical libraries before going freelance in the late 1970s as an editor, proofreader and indexer, mainly in the fields of medicine, cookery and gardening.
 In 1988 she helped Norma Whitcombe set up the SfEP and became its first membership secretary, then became its chair following Norma's death a year later.
 She also served as chair for the Society of Indexers, helping to bring in a new simplified system for council and then an executive board.
 Her main areas of interest include gardening, cookery, quilting and walking, now that she has retired from medical editing.
 She now runs adult workshops in both her professional and interest fields.